UBTUS/GSA18FRFQ/README.md

 The Agile team identified required tasks for each PBI in the first sprint and defined sprint backlog.

 The Scrum Master facilitated the [daily scrum meeting] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Agile%20Meeting%20Notes/2.%20Daily%20Scrum) in which the team announced their individual progress,tasks on hand and potential road blocks to fellow team members.
-Important meeting points were noted by scrum master and followed up with concerned decision making individuals for resolution.
+Important meeting points were noted by scrum master and followed up with the concerned decision making individuals for a resolution on potential identified issues.

-Team closely worked with product owner and end users during product development.
-We took their feedback at every step.
-This process helps us to build product in accordance to user needs and mindset.
+The Agile Team worked closely with the product owner and end users throughout product development.
+We recorded and implemented their feedback at every stage.
+This process helped us build the product in accordance with user expectations and mindset.
 We automated code integration , test execution and application build with [Continuous integration server] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Build%20Screenshots) (Jenkins).

 With this process, we managed to come up with application that can be given to user for beta testing.
 We took feedback from all selected end users